 For the best flavor, the peaches should be completely ripe.
 This will make for delicious and naturally sweet peach preserves.

 The preserves can be used on toast, ice cream, pancakes, or even muffins.
-Because this recipe is so delicious, you may just eat it by the spoonful.
+Because this recipe is so delicious and tastes so fresh, you may just eat it by the spoonful.

 That is the best thing about this recipe is you don’t need a hot water bath or dry pectin.
 The natural pectin in the peaches will congeal the fruit to a jam-like consistency as it cools in the mason jars.